PauseAI/pauseai-website/src/posts/risks.md

 If we build a machine that is far more intelligent than humans, we need to be sure that it wants the same thing as we want.
 However, this turns out to be very difficult.
 This is called the _alignment problem_.
-If we fail to solve it in time, we are likely to end up with an unstoppable machine making decisions for us that is not considering our well-being.
+If we fail to solve it in time, we may end up with superintelligent machines that do not care about our wellbeing.
 We'd be introducing a new species to the planet that could outsmart us and outcompete us.

 [Read more about x-risk](/xrisk)

 ## What can we do?

-For virtually every risk discussed above, they get worse as AI capabilities improve.
+For all the problems discussed above, the risk increases as AI capabilities improve.
-This means that the safest thing to do now, is to slow down.
+This means that the safest thing to do now is to slow down.
 We need to pause the development of more powerful AI systems until we have figured out how to deal with the risks.

 See [our proposal](/proposal) for more details.